Resource accounts for the Norwegian shelf as per 31.12.2024

 Total resources

 The Norwegian Offshore Directorate's resource accounts as per 31 Dec.
-2023 show that the overall resource volume (including what has been sold and delivered) on the Norwegian shelf is about 15.6 Sm³ billion (GSm³) of oil equivalents (o.e.).
-This is a reduction of 191 million Sm³ (MSm³) of o.e. in 2023 compared with the previous year, and is the largest reduction since 2010.
-The proven resources have increased by 93 MSm³ of o.e. compared with 2022.
+2024 show that the overall resource volume (including what has been sold and delivered) on the Norwegian shelf is about 15.6 Sm³ billion (GSm³) of oil equivalents (o.e.).
+This is an increase of 36 million Sm³ (MSm³) of o.e. in 2024 compared with the previous year.
+The proven resources have increased by 16 MSm³ of o.e. compared with 2023.

 Oil and condensate are listed in million standard cubic metres (Sm³).
 NGL is listed in million tonnes, and gas is listed in billion standard cubic metres.
 The conversion factor for NGL in tonnes to Sm³ is 1.9.
 Total oil equivalents are listed in million Sm³ o.e., 1000 Sm³ gas = 1 Sm³ o.e.